clairmarie8/Capstone/README.md

 The recommendations for this analysis affect both urban planning and design.

 Urban Planning:
+Urban planners and policymakers can encourage longer lifepans by doing the following:
 - Plan fewer small lots where possible
 - Increase Use of overlay zones
 - Eliminate split-zone lots
 - Anticipate demolitions in areas with rapidly rising assessed land values.
+- Eliminate mixed-ownership properties.

 Design:
+Architects can increase building lifespan with these design interventions:
 - Prioritize Street Frontage
 - Design new buildings with some of the architectural characteristics of older buildings.

-Land Management:
-- Eliminate mixed-ownership properties.
+- Encourage design of loft-style structures.